 Translation is not just a matter of haphazardly interpreting a document from the source language to the target one; errors resulting from mistranslations have resulted in conflicts, lost time and money, as well as humorous moments.

-We are a company that understands the effects that translation errors can have on your business and your lives—which is why we never depend on machine translation or automated translation.
+We are a translation company that understands the effects that translation errors can have on your business and your lives—which is why we never depend on machine translation or automated translation.
 There is always a committed team of editors and proofreaders to polish up the document with a fresh set of eyes.